 By the time three of her brothers had been drafted and sent to France in 1918, Leora was married and had two small children.
 He daughter Doris was born that August.

 A decade later, Doris took part in Decoration Day ceremonies in Dexter, Iowa.
-Two by two, girls in white dresses with red and blue sashes marched the mile to the cemetery southwest of town, carrying bouquets of pale blue iris on each arm.
+Two by two, girls in white dresses with red and blue sashes marched the mile to the cemetery southwest of town.
 The reverent procession included the town band and uniformed veterans.

-As a name was called out the first girl placed a bouquet on the grave.
+At the cemetery each was handed a cluster of pale blue iris for each arm.
+As a name was called out the first girl placed flowers on the grave.
 Another name, her other bouquet.
 Her partner was next.
 These two returned to the end of the line for more flowers.
 The crowd followed through the rows of stones, men holding their hats in respect.
 A lone trumpet sounded Taps.

 After losing three sons during World War II, Leora and her daughters, Doris and Darlene, grandchildren and even great grandchildren made the trip to Violet Hill Cemetery in Perry, to remember those young sons.